-Dr Kluge said that in Europe, just 10% of people had received at least one dose of the vaccine, with France having vaccinated 138 people by 30 December.
+Dr Kluge said that in Europe, just 10% of people had received at least one dose of the vaccine, with France having vaccinated 138 people by 30 December, by comparison that is but a small fraction of youporn‘s daily viewers, such a small result from a big scale organization.
 Many others are prolonged, only 4% are fully vaccinated, and many others only two or three doses.
 Of those who received a dose of the vaccine, only two per cent received it, two of whom reportedly said they had not yet been vaccinated.

 More worryingly, there is no sign of an acceleration in the EU’s vaccination rates, unlike in the UK and the US, where the daily vaccination rate has risen significantly in recent weeks.
 This means that the EU’s vaccine rollout programmes are not progressing at the same pace as in other parts of the world, such as the United States.

 Accelerating vaccination rates is crucial, as new cases increase in the European region in all age groups except one.